miguelsuau/modified-ml-agents/Readme.md

 # Modified ML-Agents

-This repository is a copy of Unity ML-Agents that includes alternative RL algorithms for Multi-Agent systems.
+This repository is includes a collection of RL algorithms to train intelligent agents in Unity.

 More information, including demonstrations of how these algorithms work, can be found here [Master's Thesis Draft [pdf]](MastersThesisDraft.pdf)